 Canada Organic Trade Association (COTA)

 Your guide to the organic world in Canada.
-We specialize and are involved in all regulatory and policy aspects of the Canadian organic sector.
+They are involved in all regulatory and policy aspects of the Canadian organic sector.

 European Union Department of Agriculture, Fisheries and Food on Organic Farming.
 Includes information, education, publications, events, rules and regulations, and legislations for organic producers, industry and consumers in the EU.